China’s Esports Broadcast Controversy: Shadows Over Hangzhou Asian Games

 Fortunately, on Monday afternoon, the much-anticipated Honor of Kings semifinal match between China and Thailand was broadcast as scheduled on various platforms, including CCTV, Huya, and Tencent.

-The significance of this year’s Asian Games lies in its recognition of competitive as official medal events for the first time.
+The significance of this year’s Asian Games lies in its recognition of competitive as official medal events for the time.
 Tencent, a major player in the global , has a hand in publishing or developing four of the seven competitive video games featured in Hangzhou.

 For Beijing, hosting the Hangzhou Asian Games represents an opportunity to regain some international prestige following the disruptions caused by the Covid-19 pandemic.
-In their approach to and esports, Chinese regulators draw a clear distinction.
+In their approach to gaming and esports, Chinese regulators draw a clear distinction.
 While they have implemented strict measures against the gaming industry in recent years, citing concerns about youth addiction and problematic content, is viewed as a legitimate sport.
 Cities such as Shanghai and Shenzhen are actively competing to establish themselves as global esports hubs, further highlighting the importance of esports in China’s broader strategy.

 As the controversy surrounding the broadcast of esports at the Hangzhou Asian Games continues to unfold, it raises important questions about the future of esports in China and its standing on the global stage.